Chronic Wasting Disease

 Since CWD was first found in Missouri in 2010, the Department has intensified efforts to work with hunters, landowners, taxidermists, and meat processors to test free-ranging deer around the state for CWD, especially in the area of north-central Missouri where CWD has been found.
 This area includes CWD Management Zones consisting of these counties: Adair, Boone, Callaway, Chariton, Cole, Cooper, Knox, Linn, Macon, Miller, Moniteau, Morgan, Osage, Putnam, Randolph, Schuyler, Scotland, Shelby, and Sullivan.

 MDC has also been working with area landowners and hunters to limit the spread of CWD.
 Efforts include reducing deer numbers in and discouraging movement of harvested deer carcasses from the area where CWD has been found.

 MDC is working with hunters to limit the threat CWD from other states by restricting transportation of harvested deer carcasses into Missouri.

-MDC has also been working with the public to limit the spread of CWD to other deer by restricting feeding of deer and eliminating the antler-point restriction in Missouri’s six-county CWD Containment Zone.
+MDC has also been working with the public to limit the spread of CWD to other deer by restricting feeding of deer and eliminating the antler-point restriction in Missouri’s CWD Management Zones.